SECURITY DEMONSTRATION

 Session Hijacking

-Stolen cookies can be replayed to impersonate users.
-No device binding or location checks.
+Stolen cookies can be replayed to impersonate users indefinitely.
+No device binding or location verification.

 XSS Vulnerable

-Without HttpOnly flag, JavaScript can access cookies via document.cookie.
-XSS = session theft.
+Without HttpOnly flag, JS reads cookies via document.cookie.
+One XSS exploit = all sessions stolen.

 CSRF Attacks

-Without SameSite protection, cookies are sent with cross-origin requests, enabling forgery attacks.
+Without SameSite protection, cookies are sent automatically with cross-origin requests.

 Network Sniffing